 Instructions

 Add enough fresh herbs to fill the jar ¾ of the way full.
-If you are using dried lemon balm, fill the jar ⅓ of the way full.
-This will ensure there’s enough space for the leaves to expand as they absorb the alcohol.
+If you are using dried herbs, fill the jar ⅓ of the way full.
+Filling the jar only ⅓ full will ensure there’s enough space for the leaves to expand as they absorb the alcohol.

-Add a lid to the jar and tighten.
-If you’re using a metal lid, make sure to add a piece of parchment paper between the lid and the alcohol to prevent the metal from corroding.
+Add a lid and date and label it so you know what it is and when you made it.
+If you’re using a metal lid, add a piece of parchment paper between the lid and the alcohol to prevent the metal from corroding.
 Give the jar a good shake to make sure everything is fully submerged.

 Leave the jar to sit in a cool, dark place away from direct sunlight for 6-8 weeks.
-If you remember to, give the jar a shake every few days to ensure the leaves remain fully covered in alcohol.
+Aim to give the jar a shake every few days to ensure the leaves remain fully covered in alcohol.

 After 6-8 weeks, strain off the lemon balm using cheesecloth or a fine mesh strainer.
-Make sure to fully remove all of the plant material to prevent the tincture from going bad.
-It’s easier to fully strain off dry lemon balm by using cheesecloth (or a coffee filter).
+Make sure to fully remove all of the plant material to prevent the tincture from going bad more quickly.
+I have found that it’s easiest to fully strain off dry lemon balm using cheesecloth doubled over.
+You can also use a coffee filter but it’ll take a longer time.

-Use a small funnel to pour the remaining liquid into the amber glass dropper bottle.
+Use a small funnel to pour the lemon balm extract into the amber glass dropper bottle.

 How long does lemon balm tincture last?

-This tincture will last about 2-3 years if stored in a dark, cool place.
+Like other herbal remedies that are alcohol-based, this tincture will last a long time if stored properly.
+It should last about 2-3 years if stored in a dark, cool place.
 Make sure to strain off all of the plant material from the tincture before bottling it.
 If you don’t the tincture will expire more quickly.

 How much lemon balm tincture to take?